-It ran from Port Dalhousie, leaving Lake Ontario and traveling south along Twelve Mile Creek to St. Catharines, where it wound up the Niagara Escarpment through Merritton and into Thorold, where it continued south via Allanburg to Port Robinson along the Welland River.
+It ran from Port Dalhousie, leaving Lake Ontario and traveling south along Twelve Mile Creek to St. Catharines, where it wound up the Niagara Escarpment through Merritton and into Thorold.
+From there, it continued south via Allanburg to Port Robinson along the Welland River.

-Ships then traveled east on the Welland River to Chippawa, where they made a sharp turn into the Niagara River and south towards Lake Erie.
+Ships then travelled east on the Welland River to Chippawa, where they made a sharp turn into the Niagara River and south towards Lake Erie.
 The section between Allanburg and Port Robinson was originally planned as a subterranean tunnel, but the sandy soil made the project infeasible.

 The extension ran south along the Welland River to Welland, which was then only a small settlement called Aqueduct, the name of which paid tribute to the wooden aqueduct that carried the canal over the river.
 The extension then split south to Port Colborne.

-In 1974, Canada’s Post Office Department (now Canada Post) commemorated the Welland Canal and one of Niagara’s freeholders, William H. Merritt, on an eight-cent stamp (Scott #655) to mark the centenary of the famed shipping route.
+In 1974, Canada’s Post Office Department (now Canada Post) commemorated the Welland Canal and one of Niagara’s freeholders, William Merritt, on an eight-cent stamp (Scott #655) to mark the centenary of the famed shipping route.